akwarii/asc/CLI-review.md

 - I think `--trainer.accumulate_grad_batches` could be a bit more explained.
 It is a key feature, allowing to mimic larger batch sizes, and we saw during our tests that it of course has a noticeable impact on the training quality.
 For now, the description is a bit too straightforward and doesn't really explain the concept of gradient accumulation: i.e., it's easy to miss for someone who is not familiar with it.

+Answer: the descriptions provided by the cli help message are extracted from the docstrings so I didn't modify anything.
+Probably we can tune the displayed text but, as above, it's not a priority right now.

 ```text
   --trainer.accumulate_grad_batches ACCUMULATE_GRAD_BATCHES
                         Accumulates gradients over k batches before stepping the optimizer.
 Default: 1. (type: int, default: 1)
 ```

 - The list of accepted model names should be documented.

+Answer: I will do it

 ```text
     --model.model_name MODEL_NAME